Sermon on the mount

 Verse 1

-This is an easy error for any Christian to stumble into.
+Performing your righteous acts in order to be seen by other people is an easy error for any Christian to stumble into.
 The reason is that advancement in business and culture is based nearly entirely on merit and who you know.
-To advance in nearly any aspect of this life requires that someone you know, sees your performance and hard work.
-They then might advance you into a position of higher pay or greater authority.
+To advance in nearly any aspect of this life, from high school team sports to employment, and throughout your entire career; it requires that someone of authority above you, notices your hard work, talent and good deeds.
+Only then might they choose to advance you into a better position of more responsibility, higher pay or greater authority.
+That’s the world we live in.

-But when it comes to Christianity, God doesn’t want you to try to impress people with your acts of righteousness and good deeds, because that ultimately leads to pride.
+But when it comes to Christianity, God doesn’t want you to try to impress other people with your acts of righteousness and good deeds.
+Performing righteous acts to be seen by other people is a form of bragging. it’s source, therefore, is pride.

 Verse 2